daostack/migration/README.md

   "useUController": false,
   // True if should use the DAO Creator to deploy the DAO (default false).
   "useDaoCreator": false,
+  // False if should not propose to register the DAO to the DAORegistry (default true).
+  "proposeToRegistry": true,
   // If not using DaoCreator, set to true to prevent automatic tracking on DAOTracker, otherwise the DAO will be tracked as part of the script
   "noTrack": false,
   // List of addresses to mint initial tokens and reputation to